 - Tracking.
 Chances are you will not need any beacon at all.
 This is because WiFi Throttling can be disabled on Android 10 and superior versions.
 The procedure to disable this limitation is a bit complex for the average user (not an option in wayfinding apps), but can be easily performed by a professional worker.
 Therefore, tracking in Android can be used in tracking apps just by using the WiFi networks (or at most, placing a beacon here and there in shadow areas).

-- Works in the hand and in the pocket.
+First of all, Situm works in the hand and in the pocket.
 Situm performs at its best when the user carries the phone in the hand while facing forward (with the screen looking upwards).
 This is the typical way of carrying the phone while using a wayfinding app.
 But Situm also works very well when the phone is in carried in ways typical of tracking use cases: in the pocket, in a backpack, etc.

 Maps and routes #